tvlgiao/bc-chiara-docs/docs/faqs.md

 </script>
 ```

-## Display the top most banner on Home page to all pages
+## Display the top banner on Home page to all pages

 Go to **Storefront** > **Script Manager**, click **Create a Script**, choose: